codewriter-packages/UniMob/README.md

 #### UniMob.UI widgets

 If you are using [UniMob.UI](https://github.com/codewriter-packages/UniMob.UI), you can use observable state in your widgets.
 UniMob will make sure the interface are always re-rendered whenever needed.
+(See [TodoList sample](https://github.com/codewriter-packages/UniMob.UI-Samples/tree/main/SimpleTodoList) for more info)

 ```csharp
 public class TodoListApp : UniMobUIApp